- Checking & Savings

 Home Equity Loan or Line of Credit

 If you don’t have the cash and aren’t able to save, you may consider borrowing the money with a low-cost loan secured by the equity in your home.
 There are two ways to access this home equity to pay for improvements – a home equity loan or a home equity line of credit.
-Both may be tax deductible for most California homeowners (consult with your tax advisor) but they offer other differences.

 A home equity loan is a fixed-rate, fixed payment loan, which makes it simpler for you to budget accordingly.
 You choose the amount you want to borrow up to a percentage of your available equity and you can use the money any way you wish.
 This option benefits you most if you plan to use the money in a lump sum for a one-time expense.